 Okay, I’m about to wade into dangerous territory.
 Pineapple on pizza.
 Delicious?
 Gross?
 Depraved?
 Today’s Hot Hawaiian Pizza should give you a clear idea of where my allegiances lie.
-There are a lot of feelings around this issue and, honestly, the passion of those opposed to the fruit’s fraternization with pizza has kind of scared me into silence, but no more.
+There are a lot of feelings surrounding this issue.
+And honestly, the passion of those opposed to the fruit’s fraternization with pizza has kind of scared me into silence, but no more.
 I believe that as long as pork products belong on pizza, pineapple has a place there too.
-Pineapple and pork are in a committed, long-term relationship, where pork goes so goes the pineapple.
+Pineapple and pork are in a committed, long-term relationship, where pork goes so go the pineapple.
 BUT, having said that, there is a right way and a wrong way to invite fruit to your pizza party.
 This Hot Hawaiian Pizza is, in my opinion, the best way to eat pineapple on pizza.
 Let’s dive right in, shall we?

 I kind of get the whole “pineapple pizza is evil” thing.
-The reason I understand it is because I used to think it.
+The reason I understand it is because I used to believe it.
 I hated Hawaiian pizza during my formative years.
 I was perplexed by its appeal and status as a “classic” pizza.
 Bear in mind that at this point in my life I ate my meals in sections, working my way from peas and corn (least favorite), to mashed potatoes (favorite).
 So, I wasn’t exactly working with an advanced palette.

 It wasn’t until I discovered the wonders of the salty/sweet combo that I came around.
 Somewhere around the age of 13, I had my first piece of Hawaiian pizza and it wasn’t love-at-first-bite but it was good enough to keep eating.
 I really loved the flavor of the pineapple and how it played nice with the ham, but I thought the bacon was a bit much and the pineapple was too soggy.
-The pineapple was also clearly canned, which, as I would later learn, practically makes it a different fruit.
+The pineapple was also clearly canned which, as I would later learn, is practically different fruit.
 When I had my first Hawaiian pizza with fresh pineapple, a very important element was introduced to the pie that hadn’t been there before: tartness.
 But the sogginess lingered.
 There had to be a solution.

-It occurred to me that maybe the pineapple-related sogginess could be mitigated by slicing the pineapple ultra thin.
+It occurred to me that maybe the pineapple-related sogginess could be mitigated by slicing the pineapple ultra-thin.
 I thought by slicing the pineapple thin you could get even pineapple coverage without making the pizza a juicy mess.
 So, I pulled out my spiralizer and had way too much fun spiralizing a pineapple.
 Was it messy?
 Yes!
 Was it strangely satisfying?
 Heck, yes!
 So, with my thinly sliced pineapple in hand, I felt prepared to address another gaping hole in the classic Hawaiian pizza’s flavor profile: the lack of heat.
 Most people wouldn’t try this hard to like any food item, but hey, I guess I’m a weirdo.

 I know that it’s pretty common to be a heat demon these days.
 Spice tolerance has turned into an increasingly silly pissing contest amongst food lovers and I’m certainly not immune to it.
 When I first met my boyfriend, we challenge each other to a basket of scotch bonnet wings.
 He won handily and I was hopelessly humbled.
-But while I am incapable of enjoying skin-melting-heat, I do like a good burn and sometimes a good burn is strangely hard to find.
+But while I am incapable of enjoying skin-melting heat, I do like a good burn and sometimes a good burn is strangely hard to find.

 All too often I find and sadly purchase items that declare themselves to be “spicy” or even “suicidal” only to find they aren’t spicy at all.
 I can recall a particularly sad pack of so-called “Triple Heat” beef jerky.
 There is nothing more disappointing than something mild that calls itself “hot”, except maybe a glass of overly sweet lemonade.
 That’s not what I wanted for my Hot Hawaiian Pizza.
 I wanted something well and truly hot that would play off of the sweet, slightly tart taste of the pineapple.